-In this section, we give an introduction of the method of braided diagrams in Hopf algebras from which we get the above results.
+In this section, we give an introduction to the method of braided diagrams in Hopf algebras from which we abtained the above results.
 This method was introduced by D. N. Yetter in \cite{Ye90} where he found that the category of Yetter-Drinfeld modules form a braided monoidal category.
 There he call it crossed bimodules which in fact is condition (2) of Theorem \ref{maintheorem}.
-It was used by many authors such as S.Majid in \cite{Ma94}, Y.Bespalov and B. Drabant in \cite{BD99}, S.C.
+Braided diagram was used by many authors such as S.Majid \cite{Ma94}, Y.Bespalov and B. Drabant \cite{BD99}, S.C.
 Zhang and H.X.
-Chen in \cite{ZC01}, etc. Here we use Yu.
+Chen \cite{ZC01}, etc. Here we use Yu.
 Bespalov and V. Lyubashenko's "t-angles.sty" package as in \cite{BD99} to draw the diagrams.

 First, all maps are written downwards from top to bottom.
-The maps $m$, $\D$, $\alpha$, $\rho$ are graphically written as
+The maps $m$, $\D$, $\alpha$, $\rho$, $\ve$, $\eta$ are graphically written as

-Secondly, we can picture the conditions of module algebra, module coalgebra, comodule algebra, comodule coalgebra, algebra-coalgebra, Yetter-Drinfel'd modules as follows:
+Secondly, we can picture the conditions of module algebra, module coalgebra, comodule algebra, comodule coalgebra, algebra-coalgebra, Yetter-Drinfel'd module as follows:

 Finally, we give the diagrammatic proof of Lemma \ref{lemmma} and Theorem \ref{maintheorem}.

 \hstretch 50 \vstretch 50